Soniq7/Currency-converter-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Application includes conversion from GBP (British Pound) to any currency.
-All current exchange rates are taken from free exchange rates API (sourced directly from the European Commission's databases) using Axios library.
+All current exchange rates are taken from free exchange rates API (sourced directly from the European Commission's databases) by using Axios library.
 Currency Converter app handles errors by using *"try and catch"* method and communicates it to the user by displaying information on app screen.